kktjs/kkt/README.md

 kkt
 ---

-Cli tool for creating react apps.
+Create React apps with no build configuration, Cli tool for creating react apps.

 ## 安装